 What Is Laser Vision Correction?

-The National Consumer Advisory Board named Dr. Neil B. Griffin one of America’s Best Physicians in 2023.
+The National Consumer Advisory Board named Dr. Griffin one of America’s Best Physicians in 2023.

 Laser Vision Correction

 Laser vision correction is the name for the set of eye procedures that uses a laser to reshape your cornea in order to create clearer vision .
 There are three major laser vision correction treatments available in the U.S. today.
-Leading LASIK surgeon, Neil B. Griffin, M.D., is the first laser vision correction surgeon to offer all three options in South Carolina and the Myrtle Beach area!
+Leading LASIK surgeons, Neil B. Griffin, M.D., and Sarah Griffin, M.D., are the first laser vision correction surgeons to offer all three options in South Carolina and the Myrtle Beach area!

 Click here for a free laser vision correction consult!